muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

           |                        | * L1 of prefix for Interval-Bag selectors
           |                        | * L1 of prefix for Tuple-Bag lits/sels
           |                        | * L2 of prefix for Calendar-Duration literals
+          |                        | * indicates elevation in Geographic-Point literals
     ------+------------------------+---------------------------------------
     /     | fractions/measures     | * indicates a fractional quantifying/count context
           |                        | * L1 of optional prefix for Fraction literals